-The design and size of a dental implant vary tremendously (Fig. 7) and come with different properties.
+The design and size of an implant vary tremendously (Fig. 7) and come with different properties.
 The optimal size and shape of an implant depend on factors like where in the mouth the implant will be placed, the treatment protocol your dentist will use, and the type of treatment you will have, to name a few.
 For example, some designs allow dentists to place the abutment on the day of surgery, whereas others require a few months of healing before placing the abutment.

 Tip: Each dental implant design and brand requires the dentist to follow specific training and use an instrument kit dedicated to that type of dental implant.
 This is the reason why a dentist may have lots of experience and be very well-equipped to perform certain dental implant treatments but not all.
-Therefore, make sure to ask your dentist how often they treat dental conditions similar to yours and perform this type of dental implant treatment?
+Therefore, make sure to ask your dentist how often they treat dental conditions similar to yours and perform this type of dental implant treatment.

-The sales price of dental implants to dentists varies from EUR 10 to over EUR 450.
-Despite this significant variance in dental implant prices, the price of your overall procedure may not reflect it.
+The sales price of implants to dentists varies from EUR 10 to over EUR 450.
+Despite this significant variance in implant prices, the price of your overall procedure may not reflect it.
 This means that a low-cost implant can be part of an expensive procedure and a premium implant can be used in a more cost-effective procedure.

 In 2020, there are over 400 brands of dental implants represented on the market.
 The brands are often characterized by quality and pricing and are more easily viewed as a spectrum from discount to premium.
 Here is an overview of the three implant tiers: